 The State Legislature establishes, and amends, laws pertaining to the creation and administration of all public retirement systems.

-The Department of Retirement Systems, a department within the primary government of the State of Washington, issues a publicly available comprehensive annual financial report (CAFR) that includes financial statements and required supplementary information for each plan.
-The DRS CAFR may be obtained by writing to:
+The Department of Retirement Systems, a department within the primary government of the State of Washington, issues a publicly available annual comprehensive financial report (ACFR) that includes financial statements and required supplementary information for each plan.